 - WEP security mode does NOT work with Fast Roaming.
 Configure SSIDs using other encryption modes. - How do I configure the locations of WAPs for the best performance?
 Use a site analyzer tool to determine ideal WAP locations.
 For the best performance, use more WAPs closer together and reduce the transmit power some to avoid interference (Advanced Wireless Settings). - Does it matter what operating channel is used?
-If you aren't using Auto Operating Channel selection, use a different wireless radio channel in each WAP to lower the amount of interference each device encounters. - Do fast roaming and band steering work together?
-Yes, configure each one based on individual needs.
-Remember, some devices may not be compatible with these features. - How do I set up Guest Networks with Fast Roaming enabled?
+If you aren't using Auto Operating Channel selection, use a different wireless radio channel in each WAP to lower the amount of interference each device encounters. - How do I set up Guest Networks with Fast Roaming enabled?
 The guest network feature is not ideal for use with Fast Roaming since each WAP creates a new DHCP server for clients connected to that SSID.
 Instead, create a separate VLAN and assign SSIDs for guest use.
-See section 19.1 Configuring Guest Networks with Fast Roaming (p.68) for setup instructions. - Is this a proprietary technology for Araknis Networks?

-No. Fast Roaming utilizes the standard IEEE 802.11r and 802.11k to negotiate handoff with the client.
-Only clients that support 802.11r/k are able to perform best in this environment. - Do any other WAP brands that support Handoff work with Araknis Fast Roaming?
-We don't guarantee compatibility with any other brands, but will list them if we find any that are. - Does any equipment NOT work with Fast Roaming/Handoff?
-Gen 1 Apple iOS products won't work.
+See section 19.1 - Configuring Guest Networks with Fast Roaming (p.64) for setup instructions. - Is this a proprietary technology for Araknis Networks?
+No. Fast Roaming utilizes the standard IEEE 802.11r and 802.11k to negotiate hand-off with the client.
+Only clients that support 802.11r/k are able to perform best in this environment. - Do any other WAP brands that support Hand-off work with Araknis Fast Roaming?
+We don't guarantee compatibility with any other brands, but will list them if we find any that are. - Does any equipment NOT work with Fast Roaming/Hand-off?
+Gen 1 Apple iOS products, a number of IoT devices in the market, as well as certain printers - particularly older generation won't work.
 Most newer iOS devices work correctly.
-Check the product page support tab for recent updates on compatibility issues.
+Check the product page support tab for recent updates on compatibility issues. - Can these new-generation X10 WAPs be used compatibly with the old gen 500/700/700-O APs?
+Yes these new-gen APs work effectively with their predecessors.
+While band steering is no longer available (meaning it would take effect on an AP by AP basis), fast roaming works seamlessly across the board.